HSLUDEM/DEM_Documentation/docs/source/how_to_use_the_model/input_files.rst

 Temperatures
 ------------
-This file contains hourly temperature data for an entire year (i.e., 8760 hours) across multiple years (i.e., one column per year).
+These files contains hourly temperature data for an entire year (i.e., 8760 hours) across multiple years (i.e., one column per year).
 One file must be provided per district, where the temperature values represent spatial averages over the district area.

 Past years include historical measurements from monitoring stations, while future years contain projected values based on climate scenarios (see also :ref:`climate-adjustment`).